An annotation refers to a character, word or paragraph extracted from a document.

 To summarize, automated annotations are assigned to one status of three:

 When an extraction AI created this annotation.
-In the API and the SDK this state if represented by
+In the API and the SDK this state is represented by

-When a human accepts a feedback required annotation.
-In the API and the SDK this state if represented by
+When a human accepts feedback required annotation.
+In the API and the SDK this state is represented by

-When a human declines a feedback required Annotation.
-In the API and the SDK this state if represented by
+When a human declines feedback required Annotation.
+In the API and the SDK this state is represented by

 When a human creates a new annotation.
-In the API and the SDK this state if represented by
+In the API and the SDK this state is represented by

-Within a document, you can use filters to select annotations you want to focus on.
+Within a document, you can use filters to select the annotations you want to focus on.

-Annotations which cannot be normalized, i.e. not-machine readable.
+Annotations that cannot be normalized, i.e. not-machine readable.

-Annotations which require feedback by humans, i.e. feedback required.
+Annotations that require feedback by humans, i.e. feedback required.

 Deduplicated annotations, i.e. top annotations.

-Annotations which were created by the extraction AI but declined by a human during feedback, i.e. negative.
+Annotations that were created by the extraction AI but declined by a human during feedback, i.e. negative.